 The Gateway Piece/Bestseller: These are the pieces in your collection that you sell the most of (or, if you are designing your first collection, that you think you will sell most of, based on research of your target audience).

 The Up-Sell/Add-On Piece: These pieces are usually entry price point products that allow a new buyer to your collection to enter into your brand world.
-They are products that are priced at the bottom of your price structure and are easy to by as gifts, be an impulse buy or last minute add on to your already selected purchases.
+They are products that are priced at the bottom of your price structure and are easy to buy as gifts, be an impulse buy or last minute add-on to your already selected purchases.

-Regardless if you are a collection or item designer, you can use all of these elements as you develop your collection.
+Regardless of whether you are a collection or item designer, you can use all of these elements as you develop your collection.

 Should you have more variety or quantity?

 Another aspect to consider is the size of your collection versus the variety/choice of styles offered.
-It is not enough to just tick the boxes of X styles, statement piece, best seller, add-on, etc.
+It is not enough to just tick the boxes of X styles, statement pieces, best sellers, add-ons, etc.